 Important: The position for councillors in England changed from 1 April 2014.

-Councillors in England should read the information in the note ‘L G P S Councillor Pensions (England) Update’.
+Councillors in England should read the relevant section of the Councillor pensions page of the LGPS member website.

 When can I retire?

 You can retire and receive your L G P S benefits in full once you have attained age 65.
 The Scheme also allows you to take your benefits early.
 You can find out more in the sections on Ill health retirement and Early Retirement.